 The MRI Program began in July of 2009.
 It is a twelve (12) month, hospital-based, certificate program offering comprehensive didactic & clinical education in Magnetic Resonance Imaging.
 Successful completion qualifies graduates as educationally eligible to sit for the American Registry of Radiologic Technologists (ARRT) Primary Pathway certification exam in MRI, pending ARRT review and approval.
 Applicants must be graduates or pending graduates from a JRCERT-accredited program in Radiography and must successfully pass the ARRT certification exam in Radiography.
-The Program enrolls up to 5 students each academic year and starts on or near July 1st of each year.
+The Program enrolls up to 6 students each academic year and starts on or near July 1st of each year.
 The Program is accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT) and offers financial aid.
-Additional information and application materials can be access on the program's website at https://wvumedicine.org/radtech/magnetic-resonance-imaging/.
+Additional information and application materials can be access on the program's website at https://wwwmedicine.org/radtech/magnetic-resonance-imaging/.

-The Center for Advance Imaging at WVU is an ACR-accredited, clinical and research facility with locations in the WVU Health Sciences Center (HSC), Ruby Memorial Hospital (Ruby), Physician Office Center (POC), University Town Centre (UTC), and the Rockefeller Neuroscience Institute (RNI).
+The Center for Advance Imaging at WVU is an ACR-accredited, clinical and research facility with locations in the WVU Health Sciences Center (HSC), Ruby Memorial Hospital (Ruby), Physician Office Center (POC), University Town Centre (UTC), the Rockefeller Neuroscience Institute (RNI), WVU Medicine Children's Hospital, and Fairmont Medical Center.
 The department is staffed by over 30 Technologists who provide MRI services to over 20,000 patients per year, which include studies in: Neuro, Body, MSK, Breast, Cardiac, MR Angiography, Spectroscopy, Functional (fMRI), and Pediatric MR Imaging.

-The state-of-the-art center operates (7) MRI units to include:
+The state-of-the-art center operates (9) MRI units to include:

 - Siemens MAGNETOM Aera 1.5T in the HSC

 - Siemens MAGNETOM Aera 1.5T in the POC

 - GE SIGNA Architect 3T in the POC

 - Siemens MAGNETOM Sola 1.5T in Ruby

 - Siemens MAGNETOM Vida 3T in Ruby

 - Siemens MAGNETOM Aera 1.5T in the UTC

 - Siemens MAGNETOM Prisma 3T in the RNI

+- Siemens MAGNETOM Sola in WVUM Children's Hospital

+- GE Optima 450W 1.5T in Fairmont Medical Center

-The Siemens MAGNETOM Sola 1.5T & MAGNETOM Vida 3T in Ruby were recently installed in 2022.
+The Siemens MAGNETOM Sola 1.5T & MAGNETOM Vida 3T in Ruby were recently installed in 2022, as well as the Siemens MAGNETOC Sola 1.5T in the WVUM Children's Hospital.
 In 2018 and 2019, respectively, the GE SIGNA Architect 3T and Siemens MAGNETOM Prisma 3T were added to the POC and RNI for research and clinical purposes.
 The Siemens MAGNETOM Aera 1.5T in the UTC and the Siemens MAGNETOM Aera 1.5T in the POC were upgraded in 2015 and 2016, respectively.